si-svt-ic/configuration_repo/kubernetes/docs/cka.md

   Bind the new ClusterRole deployment-clusterrole to the new ServiceAccount cicd-token, limited to the namespace app-team1.

 Solution

+Because of this there are 4 different RBAC combinations and 3 valid ones:

+  1. Role + RoleBinding (available in single Namespace, applied in single Namespace)
+  2. ClusterRole + ClusterRoleBinding (available cluster-wide, applied cluster-wide)
+  3. ClusterRole + RoleBinding (available cluster-wide, applied in single Namespace)
+  4. Role + ClusterRoleBinding (NOT POSSIBLE: available in single Namespace, applied cluster-wide)

   k config use-context k8s